NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 </ListView>
 ```

-We’ll talk about the syntax in a moment, for now concentrate on the new `class` attribute.
-Open `app/app.css` and paste the following code at the bottom of the file:
+We’ll talk about the new syntax in a moment, but first let’s define the class names used in the previous example.
+Open `app/app.css` and paste the following code at the bottom of the file, which defines a few utility class names you can use throughout your app:

 ``` CSS
 .small-spacing {